 HISTORY AIRPORT IN PRAGUE

-The Prague - Ruzyne Airport (now Vaclav Havel Airport Prague) began operation on April 5, 1937, this date being the very beginning of the airport history.
-The airport has excellent location both with respect to short distance from the center of Prague and within the European area.
+The biggest Czech airport - Vaclav Havel Airport Prague (former Ruzyne Airport) began its operation on April 5, 1937, this date being the very beginning of the Czech airport history.
+The airport has an excellent location both with respect to short distance from the center of Prague and within the European area.
 Moreover, the Ruzyne fields provide opportunities for further expansion of the Prague airport according to the increasing capacity demand.
-The Vaclav Havel airport Prague serves as a hub of the trans-European airport network.
+Vaclav Havel airport Prague serves as a hub of the trans-European airport network.

-An anonymous public tender has been announced in 1931 for a complete Prague airport solution including the budget.
-The airport area in Prague was located 10 km West from the Prague city centre in the average latitude of 363 meters.
+An anonymous public tender has been announced in 1931 for a complete Prague airport solution within the given budget.
+The airport area in Prague was located 10 km west from the Prague city centre in the average latitude of 363 meters.
 Of the total area of 108 hectares, 35 hectares were built on.
 The runway system consisted of grassy starting and landing lanes.

 The basic development began on July 4, 1933.
 The landscaping took eleven months.
 The contractors were allowed to use only limited mechanization, as one of the objectives of the airport development was to reduce unemployment.
 The development took 44 months and the airport was completed on March 1, 1937 including excellent parameters and equipment.